 What does the presence of female delivery mean for the Philippine logistics industry?

 When businesses expand, they could create more storefronts, provide more services, or cater to more locations.
-There are no shortages of delivery and transportation jobs in 2021.
+There are no shortages of delivery and transportation jobs.
 When the logistics industry hires more women in the workforce, it generally means more employed Filipinos.
 Empowered women in a growing sector get the best of both worlds.
 The potential of having both female and male drivers mean that the delivery jobs have people with skillsets that can better address their needs.
 The testimonies of the women seen above can be an example.
 Their stories highlight care and attention to detail as something their clients noticed.
-With more time we will see a logistics industry that can serve the Filipino public more efficiently in 2021 an in the years to come.
+With more time we will see a logistics industry that can serve the Filipino public more efficiently in the years to come.
 It is a service that goes beyond the bare minimum.

 What does it mean for the women who are employed?

-When a new industry accepts more women this expands the job opportunities for them.
+When a new industry accepts more women, it expands their job opportunities.
 In a country like the Philippines where gender norms put the male as the breadwinner, job opportunities for women can bring a modern spin on old society.
 A full-time or part-time gig can make a world of difference in households that rely on one source of income or have inconsistent salaries.
 The added financial security guarantees a new level of comfort for the person employed and their dependents.

 What does the presence of women mean for your business deliveries?